steder/steder.github.io/source/_posts/2014-11-14-software-engineering-illustrated-im-just-trying-to-change-this-lightbulb.markdown

 - Hal enters, walks to the kitchen and immediately tries to turn on a light in the kitchen
 - Hal turns it off and on again
 - Hal check the bulb and decides it needs to be replaced
-- Hal goes to a kitchen cabinent to get a bulb
+- Hal goes to a kitchen cabinet to get a bulb
 - As he's reaching for the bulb he notes the shelf is loose
 - Hal decides to fix the shelf and opens a drawer to get a screwdriver
 - The drawer squeaks so Hal decides to get WD-40 to fix the squeak